 Recordkeeping:

-As required by 40 CFR 171, a registered pesticide dealer must keep and maintain a record for each transaction involving the distribution of a restricted use pesticide to a certified end user for at least two (2) years from the date of distribution.
+As required by 40 CFR 171 and IC 15-16-5-57, a registered pesticide dealer must keep and maintain a record for each transaction involving the distribution of a restricted use pesticide to a certified end user for at least two (2) years from the date of distribution.
+Records may be kept electronically or on paper.
+No specific recordkeeping form is required.
 The records must include the following:

 1. Name of the certified applicator for whom the purchase or distribution is being made.